 Does an LLC expire, and how long is it “good for”?

 Most LLCs with perpetual duration do not have a built-in expiration date.
-Instead of expiring on a fixed day, they stay active as long as the owners keep the company in good legal standing with the state.
-On many state articles of organization or certificate of formation, you’ll see a “period of duration: perpetual” option, which means the llc is meant to continue until someone takes action to end it.
+On many state articles of organization or a certificate of formation, you will see a “period of duration: perpetual” option, which means the LLC is meant to continue until someone takes formal action to end it, rather than shutting down on a preset date.

 When people ask whether an LLC “expires” or how long it is “good for,” they are really asking how long the state will treat the LLC as an active, valid business.
-That depends on whether you keep up with required filing, tax, and annual obligations on time, such as your annual report, franchise taxes, and any filing fee the secretary of state office charges in your state.
+Each state uses its own mix of required filing, tax, and annual obligations, such as an annual report, franchise taxes, and any filing fee the secretary of state office charges, to decide whether your LLC is still in good standing.
 Those obligations often include state and local income and business taxes; for a quick overview of how LLC taxes typically work, see our LLC tax rates and benefits guide.

 How long your LLC stays active